cooperrc/engineering-dynamics/_sources/syllabus.md

   ---------------- ------------- ---------------------------------------------------------------------
   **Item**         **Percent**   **Requirement**
-  Participation    20 %          Campuswire discussions and peer review Homework         30 %          Submit solutions on HuskyCT and revise based upon textbook solution Quizzes          30 %          5 quizzes
+  Participation    20 %          Discussions and peer review Homework         30 %          Submit solutions on HuskyCT and revise based upon textbook solution Quizzes          30 %          5 quizzes
   Project Report   20 %          Create one dynamics application to share with new engineers